 Harvard Summer Program in Yokohama, Japan

-Students then enter RCAI host labs to conduct basic research alongside young Japanese scientists.
+Students then enter IMS-RCAI host labs to conduct basic research alongside young Japanese scientists.
 On-site language courses and weekend excursions to nearby cultural sites such as Kamakura and Mt.
 Fuji are an integral component.

 Course of study